akuity/mta/README.md

-# mta
+# mta (Migrate to Argo CD)

 The `mta` cli will export Flux components to Argo CD consumable CRs.
 This can be used in order to help migrating from Flux to Argo CD.
-This is in the "proof of concept" phase and I make no guarantees
+This is in the "proof of concept" phase and we make no guarantees.

 # Installation